 2018.
 Investigating empathy in interpreter-mediated simulated consultations: An explorative study.
 Patient Education and Counseling 101:1 ► pp. 33 ff.

 Krystallidou, Demi, Heidi Salaets, Cornelia Wermuth & Peter Pype

 2018.
 EmpathicCare4All.
 Study protocol for the development of an educational intervention for medical and interpreting students on empathic communication in interpreter-mediated medical consultations.
 A study based on the Medical Research Council (MRC) framework phases 0–2.
 International Journal of Educational Research 92 ► pp. 53 ff.

 Krystallidou, Demi, Lena Vaes, Ignaas Devisch, Johan Wens & Peter Pype

 2020.
 Study protocol of OncoTolk: an observational study on communication problems in language-mediated consultations with migrant oncology patients in Flanders (Belgium).
 BMJ Open 10:6 ► pp. e034426 ff.

 2019.
 Des enregistrements aux corpus : transcription et extraction de données d’interprétation en milieu médical.
 Meta 63:3 ► pp. 665 ff.

 Tiselius, Elisabet, Elisabet Hägglund & Pernilla Pergert

-This list is based on CrossRef data as of 05 january 2022.
+This list is based on CrossRef data as of 25 august 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.